PSS1998/MicroViper-Verifier/README.md

     $ cargo run examples/**/*.vpr
     ```
     - The main function returns [`miette::Result<()>`](https://docs.rs/miette/latest/miette/type.Result.html), which allows the [try operator (`?`)](https://blog.rust-lang.org/2016/11/10/Rust-1.13.html#the--operator) to be used in main and possibly in the rest of the project to get nice error reporting.
 Read the [miette docs](https://docs.rs/miette/latest/miette/index.html) for more details.
+- `syntax/src/ivl*.rs` and `syntax/src/transform_to_z3.rs` are responsible for program verification.
+Each of them corresponds to one layer of encoding.
+- `report/Report.pdf` contains an extensive documentation on the project.
+- `test/test.py` can run all the testcases from `examples/` folder.